rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 ...
 {{< /highlight >}}

-Arguably it's not the best idea to give users the power to sign up as as admin users themselves, but for the sake of learning about it, we keep it this way.
+Arguably it's not the best idea to give users the power to sign up as admin users themselves, but for the sake of learning about it, we keep it this way.
 At what place or under which circumstances you assign roles to users is up to you later.

-Third, add the roles property to your user when it gets created in the database.
+Third, add the roles property to your user when they get gets created in the database.
 Since we want to have an array of roles, we can initialize it as empty array and push conditional roles to it:

 {{< highlight javascript "hl_lines=7 15 16 18 19 20 31" >}}
 import React, { Component } from 'react';